ProGNOMmers/ruby-rails-documentation/README.md

 ### Generation

-* From a shell, cd into the project clone folder
+* Using a terminal, `cd` into the project clone folder
 * Run `ruby -Ilib bin/ruby-rails-documentations help`
 * Follow the instructions